 In 1993, he joined Eli Lilly and Company as Chairman, President and CEO.
 Under Tobias's leadership, the company experienced a dramatic turnaround and enjoyed one of the most successful periods in its history.
 On January 1, 1999, upon his retirement from the company, he was named Chairman Emeritus.
 After stepping down from his post at Lilly, he continued to serve on several corporate boards while also focusing his attention on a number of business, community and philanthropic interests and on teaching and writing.
 His book on leadership lessons learned, Put The Moose On The Table, written with his son, Todd Tobias, was published in early 2003.

-On July 2, 2003, President Bush announced his intent to nominate Tobias to serve as the first United States Global AIDS Coordinator with the rank of Ambassador, reporting directly to the Secretary of State.
+On July 2, 2003, President Bush nominated Tobias to serve as the first United States Global AIDS Coordinator with the rank of Ambassador, reporting directly to the Secretary of State.
 He was confirmed by the U.S. Senate on October 3, 2003 and sworn in on October 6, 2003.
 Ambassador Tobias was responsible for launching the highly successful President's Emergency Plan for AIDS Relief, and for directing all U.S. Government international HIV/AIDS assistance across the various agencies and departments of the United States Government that deliver it.

-On January 19, 2006, President Bush announced his intent to name Ambassador Tobias as the nation’s first Director of United States Foreign Assistance, and to nominate him to serve concurrently as Administrator of the United States Agency for International Development (USAID), the principal government agency that administers economic and humanitarian assistance worldwide.
+On January 19, 2006, President Bush named Ambassador Tobias as the nation’s first Director of United States Foreign Assistance, and nominated him to serve concurrently as Administrator of the United States Agency for International Development (USAID), the principal government agency that administers economic and humanitarian assistance worldwide.
 He was confirmed by the U.S. Senate on March 29, 2006 and sworn in on March 31, 2006.
 He continues to report to Secretary of State Condoleezza Rice and holds the rank of Deputy Secretary of State.

 Among his honors, Ambassador Tobias was named Pharmaceutical Industry CEO of the Year by the Wall Street Transcript in 1995, and CEO of the Year in 1996 by Working Mother magazine.
-In 1997, he was named one of the "Top Twenty-Five Managers of the Year" by Business Week, Magazine.
+In 1997, he was named one of the "Top 25 Managers of the Year" by Business Week magazine.
 He was also named the "Norman Vincent Peale Humanitarian of the Year" in 1997.
 He received the "Positive Ally Award" from the National Association of People with AIDS in 2005, and in 2006 he was named an Honorary Fellow of the American College of Healthcare Executives.

 Ambassador Tobias has been awarded honorary Doctor of Laws degrees by Indiana University, Wabash College, Butler University, Gallaudet University, and Ball State University, and an honorary Doctor of Engineering degree by Rose-Hulman Institute of Technology.
 He has also been awarded the Indiana University-Purdue University-Indianapolis (IUPUI) Urban University Medal.